XCID11/Heed/README.md

   * KAPE: To triage Windows images and processing them

-  * ZircoLite: To scan Windows event logs with SIGMA rules
+  * ZircoLite: To scan Windows event logs with SIGMA rules (Disabled by default to use Hayabusa)

   * Hayabusa: To scan Windows event logs with SIGMA rules